akthammomani/Python-Data-Science-Projects/Sort_and_Search_algorithms/README.md

 # Bubble Sort:

 ### When to use Bubble Sort function:
-  * When're looking for both simple and slow option
+  * When we're looking for both simple and slow option

 ***The main Idea behind Bubble Sort*** is : Swap pairs if First > Second